NikEnotos/HabitTrackerApp/README.md

 ### 📊 Progress Tracking

-- Track streaks to visualize your consistency
+- Track streaks to visualise your consistency
-- Daily completion indicators provide at-a-glance status of your habits
+- Daily completion indicators provide an at-a-glance status of your habits
-- Simple dashboard displays all your habits in one organized view
+- Simple dashboard displays all your habits in one organised view
 - Built-in prioritisation of habits depending on the day they are to be completed

+### ⏰ Reminder notifications

+- Set up your daily notification at the preferred time
+- Mark a habit as done directly from the notification

 ## Screenshots
 ### Dashboard View